 - Walls of antiqued bleached mahogany

-There was a Gamble Museum in the headquarters building in St. Louis Park that was moved to the lobby of Walker Methodist Health Center at 3737 Bryant Avenue South in Minneapolis.
+There was a Gamble Museum in the headquarters building in St. Louis Park that was later moved to the lobby of Walker Methodist Health Center at 3737 Bryant Ave.
+South in Minneapolis.
 The museum contains a wide variety of merchandise that was sold in the early Gambles Hardware Stores, along with awards and memorabilia highlighting Mr. Gamble’s merchandising accomplishments and community philanthropic participation.

 Any additions or corrections to this information are appreciated; please contact us.